operasoftware/devopera/src/tv/_posts/2012-08-20-testing-your-app-inside-opera-tv-store.md

 license: cc-by-3.0
 ---

+<p block="disclaimer"><strong elem="title">Please note</strong> that this article refers to an older version of the Opera TV Store that (Opera TV Store 1.x), and may not be valid for Opera TV 2.0 or newer versions.

 <h2>Introduction</h2>

 <p>Before submitting an application to the Opera TV Store, developers need to ensure that it works as expected, to avoid a lengthy review process and potential delays.</p>